JAlcocerT/JAlcocerT/content/blog/ai-cli-tools.md

 When comparing with BAML, you can see several key differences:

 1. Type Safety:

-Without BAML: You manually define JSON schemas, no compile-time checking With BAML: Types are checked at compile time with Pydantic
+* Without BAML: You manually define JSON schemas, no compile-time checking
+* With BAML: Types are checked at compile time with Pydantic

 2. Configuration vs. Code:

-Without BAML: Function definitions are mixed with business logic With BAML: Function definitions are in declarative BAML files
+* Without BAML: Function definitions are mixed with business logic
+* With BAML: Function definitions are in declarative BAML files

 3. Maintenance:

-Without BAML: Parameter changes require code updates in multiple places With BAML: Changes in one BAML file propagate to generated code
+* Without BAML: Parameter changes require code updates in multiple places
+* With BAML: Changes in one BAML file propagate to generated code

 > "*Every system in the world should be able to run LLMs, not just Python*.
 Vaibhav Gupta."

 * https://github.com/BoundaryML/baml
 * https://pypi.org/project/baml-py/

+For a python project with uv:

 ```sh
 uv init